 If you stream to Twitch, Facebook, YouTube or other streaming platforms, you can use spf.io to add captions or subtitles to your livestream with OBS.

 OBS is free and open-source software that enables you to record or livestream with multiple inputs.
+Spf.io is all-in-one translation and accessibility software for events and content.
 In this tutorial, we’ll show you how to use spf.io’s automatic captioning to show subtitles in OBS using a chroma key filter and the projector view.

 As an example, check out this brief clip of a church in Indonesia showing captions in OBS.

 Note: If you’re looking for a simpler setup, you can embed your livestream in spf.io’s audience view and the captions/subtitles can show up right there!
 This enables you to support lots of languages.

 Step 1: Setup spf.io for captioning or translation and turn on microphone

 Step 2: Open projector view for your session

 Click on the “Start Projector” button for the session.

 Step 3: Configure subtitles and enable chroma key background